danilopezmella/tenvy/README.md

 - On some systems, the status bar button might not be visible by default.
 Use the "Tenvy: Show Status Bar Button" command to make it visible.

 ## Release Notes

+### 0.0.3

+- Added support for detecting and using the default shell in VS Code
+- Added PowerShell execution policy adjustment for PowerShell terminals
+- Added specific activation commands for different shell types (CMD, PowerShell, etc.)
+- Fixed an issue with multiple status bar items appearing in VS Code

 ### 0.0.2